ALib C++ Library

 • If the desired new size is 0, then the currently allocated buffer will be disposed and the object's state is nulled.

-If an external buffer is set, in debug-compilations a warning is issued, because usually it is not wanted that an external buffer becomes replaced during the growth of a string.
+If an external buffer is set, in debug-compilations a warning is raised, because usually it is not wanted that an external buffer becomes replaced during the growth of a string.

 Such warnings can be switched off using method DbgDisableBufferReplacementWarning.
 For example, in some situation it might be taken into account that instances of derived type LocalString sometimes may grow more than average and in such case a heap-allocated buffer replaces a local one.
 By placing a call to method DbgDisableBufferReplacementWarning, the code explicitly hints to that possibility and is well readable.
 In release-compilations no warnings are issued and method DbgDisableBufferReplacementWarning is optimized out.